sathnaga/sathnaga.github.io/_posts/2020-05-12-booting-powerpc-guest-from-virtio-fs.md

 >
 >    * Patch from https://patchwork.kernel.org/patch/11134865/mbox to get virtio-fs as rootfs support.
 >
->    * Patch to enable support on guest kernel
+>    * Patch to enable virtio fs support on guest kernel.

 *Compile kernel:*